hackoregon/teamHomelessness-frontend/README.md

 ## Hack OR Team Homeless Front-End

-This is a starter kit for Hack Oregon front-end development using React + Redux.
+This is a copy of the starter kit for Hack Oregon front-end development using React + Redux.
-This repo should help get started and keep the different projects aligned.

 #### Getting Started
 1. Get [Node 6.5 +](https://nodejs.org) - I recommend using [Node Version Manager](https://github.com/creationix/nvm).